-As a small boy, I saw a guitar at my aunts home.
-She played herself, very beautifully, and let me try it out.
-It made a lasting impression and although my preference for piano, the guitar would become an important support in life.
-It wasn’t until I was 13 that I got to play with a piano, in the guise of a keyboard.
+When I was a little boy, I saw a guitar in my aunt’s house.
+She played it herself, very beautifully, and let me try it out.
+That left a lasting impression, and although I preferred the piano, the guitar became an important support in my life.
+It wasn’t until I was 13 that I got to play with a piano, and that was in the form of a keyboard.

 I moved from Antwerp to Leuven and went on to study and record on my own.
 I had a very productive couple of years, where I made around 20 tracks, some with video.
 I recorded crude video’s in zoo’s and museums and animated clay and other stuff using stop-motion.
 I had a bit of success, but mostly with friends and family.
 The Spherehead artwork is made by lo-fi (Germany).